maggielove/travel_blogger_app/README.md

 * For user profile page: add "Member Since [join date]"
 * Give users the option to edit or delete their accounts.
 * Style the new post form so users don't have to drag the post body box to make it bigger.
+* Make it so that when a user logs in, they are directed to the page they were wanting to visit (ex: a new post form or an edit form), instead of to the home page.
+* Make it more responsive for mobile